What is Seed Financing?

 Seed capital is primarily used to support the initial company’s operations.
-For example, proceeds from the seed financing can be spent on market research or the initial steps of the product development (e.g., the creation of a prototype), as well as some other essential operating expenses such as legal costs.
+For example, proceeds from seed financing can be spent on market research or the initial steps of product development (e.g., the creation of a prototype), or on essential operating expenses such as legal costs.

-The capital can be generally raised from family members, friends, or angel investors.
-Angel investors are the most crucial players in seed financing as they are able to provide a substantial amount of capital for startups.
+The capital is commonly raised from family members, friends, or angel investors.
+Angel investors are the most crucial players in seed financing, as they can provide a substantial amount of capital.

 Seed Financing as an Investment Vehicle

 Seed financing is the riskiest form of investing.
-The rationale behind the financing model is that it implies investing in a company in its earliest stage of development, far before it generates revenues or profits.
+It involves investing in a company in its earliest stage of development, far before it generates revenues or profits.
 Due to such reasons, venture capitalists or banks usually avoid seed financing.

 In addition, seed financing is probably the most complicated form of investment.
-In this type of investment, a potential investor does not have enough information to make a completely informed decision.
-In most cases, the key factors for a successful seed investment include the viability of the idea behind the product or service developed by a company and the ability of its management to realize the idea.
+This is because a potential investor does not have enough information to make a completely informed decision.
+In most cases, the key factors for a successful seed investment include the viability of the idea behind the product or service to be developed by a company and the ability of its management to realize the idea.

-The soft skills of the company’s management also play a crucial role in making the right seed investment decision; however, management experience is not always significant.
-For example, many tech giants such as Facebook and Google were founded by individuals with almost zero experience of running a business.
+The soft skills of the company’s management also play a crucial role in making the right seed investment decision.
+However, management experience is not always significant.
+For example, many tech giants such as Facebook and Google were founded by individuals with almost zero experience in running a business.

 Despite the risky profile of seed financing opportunities, they may provide immense return opportunities to investors.
 One of the most notable examples is American entrepreneur and venture capitalist Peter Thiel’s investment in Facebook.